BeeChains/xn--alchemy-2x7d/index.md

 - A thought directed within initiates one into the Still Presence of SOURCE.

-- A thought directed within to the root of sensation finds stillness and expansion of the mind via self-directed neuroplastcity.
+- A thought directed within to the root of sensation finds both stillness and expansion of the mind.

 - I succeed as often as I choose TO BE, in [Christ Consciousness](http://christconsciousness.hns.to/).
 We must choose 'TO BE' aware, conscious, and guided by the Presence of the Holy Spirit.
 Each moment is a moment to choose God.
 The Great Work is Now always.